 - Bow deeply again

 Never clap your hands at temples as it is considered rude.
-The reason you clap your hands at shinto is to call for the kami, but because Buddha is already present, you there is no need to call for Buddha.
+The reason you clap your hands at shinto is to call for the kami, but because Buddha is already present, there is no need to call for Buddha.
 Just put your hands together in front of your body and pray silently instead.
 Purification at a temple is often done by covering yourself in the incense smoke from the Jokoro.
 It is widely believed that incense smoke has a healing effect.

-Since the arrival of Buddhism in Japan during the 6th century, there was a reconstruction between the two different religions which encouraged to merge together and create a new religious system.
-This is called Shinbutsu-Shugo, which regarded them as a single belief system.
+Since the arrival of Buddhism in Japan during the 6th century, there was a reconstruction between the two different religions which encouraged them to merge together and create a new religious system.
+This is called Shinbutsu-Shugo, which regards them as a single belief system.
 According to Shinbutsu-Shugo beliefs, temples and shrines were sometimes built on the same premises, For example in Asakusa, Tokyo, where right next to the famous Sensoji Shrine you can find Nishinomiya Inari shrine accompanied by a Torii gate.

 For example, hatsumode, one of the biggest annual events that originates in Japan.
 Hatsumode is the first visit of the year to shrines or temples to make a wish for the new year.
 You might have heard that Hatsumode is only for shrines, but Japanese people actually visit temples as well, and there is no big difference!
 They are both considered as a sacred place and an ideal spot to wish for the good fortunes for the new year regardless of personal religious background.